 What type of image is attractive?

 Simple images with vibrant colors.
-Of course, if you are promoting a product, you can simply create an ad with the picture of it.
+Of course, if you are promoting a product, you can simply create an ad with a picture of it.
 If you can target it to people who have already searched for that product, it will convert well.

 If you are promoting a business as a whole, you need an image that relates to not only what you sell, but to the individual consumer.